8 Things to Look for in a Ski School

 - Half-day and full-day options.
 Traditionally, ski school was a half-day model—kids worked on their form with instructors for the first half of the day before being released to ski with their parents.
 Now, however, mountains are expanding their ski school offerings to include a full-day option—so parents can spend the entire day on the slopes or a newbie can immerse herself in a ski learning environment for an entire day.
 Larger rather than smaller mountains tend to be able to support a full-day ski school, so begin your hunt there if a full-day ski school is your goal.

 - Packages.
 It’s no secret that skiing is an expensive sport—and so is ski school.
-To help defray costs, however, some ski schools offer package deals where boots, skis, poles, the cost of meals, and the cost of ski school can come at a hefty discount if purchased for multiple days.
+To help defray costs, however, some ski schools offer package deals where the kids skis, boots, poles, the cost of meals, and the cost of ski school can come at a hefty discount if purchased for multiple days.
 Though some mountains may openly advertise these packages on their site, others may be for “insiders only”—meaning you’ll have to call the ticket office directly to inquire about them.
 It may mean a little extra legwork for you, but could ultimately result in some giant savings.

 - Discounts.
 As skiing is a pricey sport, mountains generally offer discounts to children, students, seniors, military veterans, and occasionally teachers.
 However, these discounts are not consistently applied to the total cost of ski school—so if you or the person you’re enrolling in ski school falls into one of these groups, it’s worth picking up the phone and talking to the ticket office.
 They may offer you an unadvertised discount for ski school simply because you asked.
 Hey, the worst thing they can say is “no.”